acsqdotme/today/README.md

 `today` is a POSIX shell script for keeping a daily journal.
 Each daily journal is stored as a file whose basename is the corresponding date.
 It allows editing, searching through and viewing journal files.
-There's also a to-do file for notes that persist between days.

 ## Usage